pengzeshan/rax/README.md

 # Rax, an ANSI C radix tree implementation

+## Notes about this fork

+This fork merges the rax source from redis and pending pull requests from the upstream repository.

+I will review and accept pull requests to enhance this library and add new features.

+## What is Rax?

 Rax is a radix tree implementation initially written to be used in a specific place of Redis in order to solve a performance problem, but immediately converted into a stand alone project to make it reusable for Redis itself, outside the initial intended application, and for other projects as well.